Father to Son by Elizabeth Jennings – Complete Poem Explanation | Summary & Analysis

 24. 👉 Longing for something to forgive.

-👉 They both desire forgiveness and reconciliation.
+👉 They both deeply desire forgiveness and want to rebuild their broken relationship.

-3. Stanza-wise paraphrasing in a paragraph of the poem “Father to Son” by Elizabeth Jennings:
+5. Stanza-wise paraphrasing in a paragraph of the poem “Father to Son” by Elizabeth Jennings:

 Stanza 1 (i): Stanza-wise Paraphrasing (Paragraph Style)